johnchu2022/website/_pages/research.md

 **\[5] Bank Asset Problem and Financial Stability:** December 2023, [[SSRN link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4649359)]

-I study a banking crisis development mechanism focusing on bad bank loans.
+I study a mechanism for developing banking crises from the bank asset side.
 The non-performing loans can break the good equilibrium of a perfectly diversified bank loan portfolio in Diamond (1984).
 The slow asset recovery builds anxiety, and withdrawal requests from a small proportion of household depositors trigger panic bank runs.
-This is different from the mechanism in Diamond and Dybvig (1983).
+The bank run mechanism differs from that in Diamond and Dybvig (1983).
 My model can explain the collapse and acquisition of Silicon Valley Bank in March 2023 and the systemic crisis in 2008. [[Short PPT](https://www.dropbox.com/scl/fi/0d0k94sac9psjogyjxpnw/Banks_pres.pdf?rlkey=0cjopbjvq4o78ubn8fx8lbbke&dl=0)]

 **\[6] B﻿alance Rights and Responsibilities in Liquidity Supply and Demand Contracts**: with Zhanbing Xiao, November 2023, [](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4649372)[[SSRN link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4649372)]